atoms-ufrj/playmol/doc/basics.md

 Variable assignment is done via the [define] command:

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 define compound as H2O
 write  xyz ${compound}.xyz
 diameter a b
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

+Substitution is instructed in forthcoming commands by either preceding the variable name with a symbol "$" or enclosing it between symbols "${" and "}", with no spacing.
+Every time the symbol "$" is found in a command, Playmol will admit that a variable is being referred to.
+The actual command will only be issued after all variables have been replaced by their values.

 ----------------------------------------------------------------------------------------------------
 <a name="math"/>